BayAreaMetro/travel-model-two/guide.md

 | `transitLines.lin` | Transit lines | trn\transit_lines | [Citilabs Cube](http://citilabs.com/products/cube)| TransitNetwork  |
 | `transitFactors_MMMM.fac` | Cube Public Transport (PT) factor files by transit line haul mode MMMM | trn\transit_support | [Citilabs Cube](http://citilabs.com/products/cube) | TransitNetwork |

-### Highway Network
+### Roadway Network

-The all streets highway network was developed from the [TomTom](http://www.tomtom.com/en_gb/licensing/) (previously TeleAtlas) North America routable network database.
+The *all streets highway network* was developed from the [TomTom](http://www.tomtom.com/en_gb/licensing/) (previously TeleAtlas) North America routable network database.
 The *projection* is NAD83 California State Plane FIPS VI.

+The *bike network* was built from the highway network and the [MTC Bike Mapper](http://gis.mtc.ca.gov/btp/) network.
+The Bike Mapper network is a framework in which local cities update a master database of bicycle infrastructure and bicycle lane attributes, from which MTC has built and now maintains a trip planner application.

+The *walk network* was built from the highway network and the open source [Open Street Map](http://www.openstreetmap.org/) (OSM) network.

 #### County Node Numbering System